Klaster1/extrusion-peeper/README.md

 On a more serious note, Extrusion Peeper does two things:

-1. Relays RTSP LAN camera stream to a web page that you can plug into your slicer, like Orca Slicer.
+1. Relays RTSP LAN camera stream to a web page that you can plug into Orca Slicer.
 2. Gives an optional overlay with a sensor temp.

 ![Screenshot of how this works](screenshot.png)